 While many of us say we want to lose weight, it is fat mass that we truly want to get rid of.
 I don’t know about you but I want to hold onto as much muscle as I can.

 When I am losing weight, I want to lose as much fat as possible while maintaining the muscle I have worked hard to build.
 The goal is to be lean NOT skinny.

 And to be lean, you need to not only have relatively low body fat but a sufficient amount of muscle as well.

-The issue is, when weight loss is gone about the wrong way (i.e, quick, drastic changes are made) individuals end up doing more harm than good, especially in regards to their body composition.
+The issue is that when weight loss is gone about the wrong way (i.e, quick, drastic changes are made) individuals end up doing more harm (specially to their body composition) than good.